 As a child, storytelling time was always one of my favorite parts of the school day.
 Stories allowed you to travel to a place that can be new and exciting.
 As we become adults, this concept does not change.
 As marketing and communications experts, we need to learn to tap into that excitement when promoting our brands.

 By delivering compelling stories, you can move beyond the mindset and mechanics of simply selling a product or service.
-This will allow you to connect with your audience, which leads to brand trust and product purchase.
+This will allow you to connect with your audience, which leads to brand trust and product purchases.
 But the question that many brands struggle to answer is, “How do you transition a compelling story into a concrete business result?”
 To answer this question, you must first identify your overarching goal.
 Increase brand awareness?
 Drive leads or conversions?
 Or, like many organizations, it is most likely a combination of both.

 #1.
 Humanize your brand